AustinHartman/perturb_seed/README.md

 conda activate vcp
 ```

-All analyses described in the preprint were performed on a GCP virtual machine with 256 GB memory and 32 CPUs.
+All analyses described in the preprint were performed on a GCP machine with 256 GB memory and 32 CPUs.

 ## Usage